simonekranawetter/hello-real-world/100daysofcode.md

 Starting to think about hosting and what would be best.
 Reading a ton of documentation on PM2.
 Also, I totally forgot this diary was a thing, so whoopsi.

+## Day 26 (21st of June 2022)

+Simone vs types.
+My brain hurts.
+Starting to implement my ticket and I swear JS made this so much easier than having to think about what type things are.
+(Also, the weird bugs you got in JS were glorious, so I better stop complaining.).
+I spent some quality time regex-ing again today and learned a thing or two on how to think like a user and specifying requirements.
+I also spent a lot of time in the TS docs, just reading up on things, because now that I'm actually using it, it's so confusing.
+Today I also got an email from my internship telling me a little about what our project will be about and it's amazing!
+You could say I am deluxe hype right now.
+I have a ton of new documentation to read. ヾ(＠⌒ー⌒＠)ノ

+Today I also learned to not to build insanely complicated things before I build the easiest stupid solution I can come up with.
+Honestly, that part is still hard.
+But I am slowly getting there.